Whether it's NHS or private, you can cover dental, optical, alternative treatments and medical costs for just a few pounds a month.

 As above, the aim is to find a policy with a range of cover and a good payout rate.
 Always check the cover levels suit your needs before buying.

-Claim basis: A range of treatments was chosen.
-Dental, optical, osteopathy and physiotherapy.
+Claim basis: We chose a range of treatements - dental, optical, osteopathy and physiotherapy.
 The price level used was the nearest to £10/month per adult.
 These providers cover one child at no extra cost.

 |1st place||2nd place||3rd place|